POPWorldMedia/POPForums/README.md

 ## Prerequisites:
 * .NET Core v2.2.
+* npm and Node.js to build the front-end.
 * AzureKit optionally requires Redis for two-level cache, Azure Search for Search.
 * AwsKit optionally requires ElasticSearch for search.